 These Are the Best (and Worst) Foods for a Healthy Brain

 When I think about my long-term health, keeping my body and skin in good shape is certainly important, but making sure my mind stays sharp is priority number one.
-Sure, losing your collagen and youthful figure stinks, but as long as I can still have intelligent conversations, ageing doesn't really scare me.
+Sure, losing collagen and a youthful figure stinks, but as long as I can still have intelligent conversations, ageing doesn't really scare me.

 "We are beginning to more clearly understand the impact of nutrition on learning and memory—from infancy into adulthood," says Matt Kuchan, Ph.D., lead nutrition discovery scientist for brain health at Abbott, a global healthcare company.
 "That really brings to life the important role nutrition plays in helping to create strong brain connections, helping us to focus, preserving our memories, and ultimately, in preserving who we are."

 Vibrant fruits are rich in an important antioxidant called lutein, which is well known to improve eyesight—but new science says it also has a number of brainy benefits.
-"In a recent study conducted by Abbott and the University of Illinois at the Center for Nutrition, Learning & Memory, it was shown that seniors who consume more lutein have better crystalised intelligence—or, the ability to retain and use information that has been acquired throughout life," says Kuchan.
+"In a recent study conducted by Abbott and the University of Illinois at the Center for Nutrition, Learning & Memory, it was shown that seniors who consume more lutein have better crystallised intelligence—or, the ability to retain and use information that has been acquired throughout life," says Kuchan.

-If you're going to gorge on any colourful fruit, let it be blueberries, which "many great health benefit while tasting like an all-natural candy," says Christopher Calapai, MD, a board-certified expert in osteopathic medicine, specialising in longevity.
-First off, blueberries are some of the world's biggest antioxidant powerhouses, rich in fibre and vitamins C and K. But they also contain high levels of gallic acid, which Calapai says "protects our brains from degeneration and stress."
+If you're going to gorge on any colorful fruit, let it be blueberries, which "many great health benefit while tasting like an all-natural candy," says Christopher Calapai, MD, a board-certified expert in osteopathic medicine, specialising in longevity.
+First off, blueberries are some of the world's biggest antioxidant powerhouses, rich in fiber and vitamins C and K. But they also contain high levels of gallic acid, which Calapai says "protects our brains from degeneration and stress."

 Leafy greens like kale, Swiss chard, collard greens, and romaine lettuce, as well as broccoli, are also rich in lutein; plus, they contain another potent nutrient called zeaxanthin.
 "Additional research we have conducted suggests a combination of lutein and zeaxanthin can help improve processing speed and memory at any age," says Kuchan.
 (In addition, broccoli boasts high levels of vitamin K and choline, which help keep your memory sharp.)